Intermap Technologies: A Case Study In Value Investing

 I was recently asked to write an article about value investing from someone who is creating a website based on value investing and was looking to build content before it went live.
 Not knowing the genesis of the website or the individuals involved, I passed.
 But the idea was intriguing.
 What does value investing really mean these days and what could I offer that hasn't already been covered a thousand times over?

 I first cut my teeth on value investing when I read The Intelligent Investor by Benjamin Graham shortly after graduating with a Finance degree from a top business school.
 Soon afterwards, I read Graham and Dodd's Security Analysis.
 I was hooked.
-I have, for over 30 years, considered myself a value investor though not always in the traditional sense.
+I have, for over 30 years, considered myself a value investor, though not always in the traditional sense.

 What Is Value Investing

 In the era of Google search and EDGAR (or SEDAR if you're investing north of the border), the definition of value investing has changed.
 An investor can no longer easily uncover hidden value in a company that hasn't already been discovered.
-As knowledge has expanded it has become more difficult to find mispriced securities.
-The benefits of financial analysis isn't dead but it definitely has been diluted by instant access to information.
+As knowledge has expanded, it has become more difficult to find mispriced securities.
+The benefits of financial analysis isn't dead, but it definitely has been diluted by instant access to information.

 In the truest sense, fundamental value investing has gone the way of the dinosaur.
 Wikipedia describes value investing as follows: